camptocamp/c2cgeoportal/doc/developer/webservices.rst

 Method: ``POST``

-Used when the user lost his password.
+Used when the user lost his/her password.

 Parameters (post form):